Wolves are on the ballot in Colorado

 Some observers see the Colorado measure as pivotal at a time when humans are pushing tens of thousands of species to the brink of extinction.
 But to successfully restore and preserve biodiversity, voters — especially city-dwellers — cannot simply ink the “yes” bubble on their ballots and walk away, said Marc Bekoff, a professor emeritus in ecology and evolutionary biology at the University of Colorado at Boulder.

 “This ballot initiative is raising really important questions about the nature of human-animal interactions over the next century.
 What happens could serve as a model,” Bekoff said.
 “These animals are going to need a lot of support on the ground.
-People are going to have to accept wolves for what they are — they are predators, and they are going to kill animals to eat.”
+People are going to have to accept wolves for who they are — they are predators, and they are going to kill animals to eat.”

 Opponents have zeroed in on that point, wielding gruesome photos of gutted livestock and pets and images of fang-bearing wolves.